 Lawn Mower Maintenance Checklist

 The first thing, you must ask, How do you maintain a lawn mower?
 In a short, knowing- when to perform lawn mower maintenance is the most important piece of the task.
-If your mower didn’t run properly, maybe you miss changing oil or do not sharpen blades regularly or something related to maintenance.
+If your mower didn’t run properly, maybe you miss changing the oil or do not sharpen blades regularly or something related to maintenance.
 That may fall in trouble near the future.
 Moreover, replacing/changing lawn mower parts and perform routine inspections can give extra lifespan to your yardmaster.

 Now question is, When to best time for lawn mower maintenance?
 Actually, it depends on your lawn conditions.
 But annual lawn mower maintenance is like charming jam in butter.
 We know, winter is the ideal time to do it.
 Also, before going to idle your mower for a long time you should properly maintain it and keep it warm contains.
 This is a must at least once a year.

 Lawn Mower Maintenance Schedule

-To keep your lawn mower running it would be best idea, schedule your routine maintenance every 50 hours of usage.
+To keep your lawn mower running it would be the best idea, schedule your routine maintenance every 50 hours of usage.
 You are probably curious, How long a lawn mower last if we are doing these inspections as needed.
-Actually, it varies on mower manufacturing and duration of uses.
+Actually, it varies on mower manufacturing and duration of use.
 Some mowers have a long lifespan and come with a high price tag while cheaper mowers may not last as long.
 Typically, a standard mower can last between 1 & 5 years.
 If we maintained it properly then lifespan can be increased more than 10 years!